Which 5 phrase functions do English clauses have?

 – Memorise examples which typify subjects, objects, predicators, adverbials and complements

-In this short two-lesson introductory course on phrase functions, we take a brief look at this aspect of English grammar from both a general and academic perspective.
-In Lesson 1, we introduce and compare the five phrase functions available to writers and provide their most common rules and forms.
-Then, in Lesson 2, we analyse an excerpt of an academic essay, deconstructing each clause into its respective functions to highlight to students their frequency and combination.
-For any student that wishes to look more specifically at these five functions, please visit our courses on subjects and objects, predicators, and adverbials and complements.
+In this short two-chapter introductory reader on phrase functions, we take a brief look at this aspect of English grammar from both a general and academic perspective.
+In Chapter 1, we introduce and compare the five phrase functions available to writers and provide their most common rules and forms.
+Then, in Chapter 2, we analyse an excerpt of an academic essay, deconstructing each clause into its respective functions to highlight to students their frequency and combination.
+For any student that wishes to look more specifically at these five functions, please visit our readers on subjects and objects, predicators, and adverbials and complements.

 How do clauses and sentences differ?

 Before we can deconstruct a clause into its various phrases and functions, it’s important that students are aware of the common differences between clauses and sentences in English grammar.
 If you’ve taken any of our readers on sentence structure, then you should already be aware that sentences are made of clauses and that a sentence may have one or many clauses in total.
 In short:

 - simple sentences are made of one independent clause

 - complex sentences have one independent clause and one or more dependent clauses